schaefferda/learn-github/README.md

-This is a repo used to learn about Python.
+This is a repo used to teach the basics of programming and the Python language.